sportscribe/sportscribe-twitter/README.rst

 Usage
 =======

-sportscribe-twitter-poll.py should be run on a cron once a day.
-It pulls the API data from SportScribe and puts it in a database to be posted to twitter sportscribe-twitter.py should be run on a cron every hour.
+| sportscribe-twitter-poll.py should be run on a cron once a day.
+It pulls the API data from SportScribe and puts it in a database to be posted to twitter
+|
+| sportscribe-twitter.py should be run on a cron every hour.
 It polls the database and posts to twitter.
+|
+| Of course this is just meant to be starter code.
+The text that is posted to Twitter is for SportScribe, and links to our website.
+You should probably modify the content to suit your needs.